katholiek-onderwijs-vlaanderen/sri-client/README.md

 ## address-utils ##

-This library helps to work with addresses as specified in the sri api.
+This is a library with utility functions for address objects as specified in the sri api.

-* **isSameHouseNumberAndMailBox(a, b):** returns true if sri address a and sri address b have the same mailboxNumber and houseNumber.
+* **isSameHouseNumberAndMailbox(a, b):** returns true if sri address a and sri address b have the same mailboxNumber and houseNumber.
 The match is case insensitive and ingores white spaces and underscores.
 * **isSameStreet(a, b):** returns true if sri address a and sri address b are the same streets.
 This means a match on  the street name in the same city.
 If both addresses have a streetHref a match is done based on this reference because it is a reference to the same street, independent of how it is spelled.
 Otherwise A match on street name is case insensitive and takes into account that parts of the name are abbreviated with a dot.
 For example 'F. Lintsstraat' matches with 'Frederik lintsstraat'.
-* **addSubCityHref(sriAddress, api):** adds a subCityHref reference to the sriAddress. api is an instance of an sri-client library (can be both the angular-sri-client or the node-sri-client)
+* **addSubCityHref(sriAddress, api) [async]:** adds a subCityHref reference to the sriAddress. api is an instance of an sri-client library (can be both the angular-sri-client or the node-sri-client)
-* **addStreetHref(sriAddress, api):** adds a streetHref reference to the sriAddress. api is an instance of an sri-client library (can be both the angular-sri-client or the node-sri-client)
+* **addStreetHref(sriAddress, api) [async]:** adds a streetHref reference to the sriAddress. api is an instance of an sri-client library (can be both the angular-sri-client or the node-sri-client)

 ### Questions ###